WOOD PREPARATION

 HOW TO APPLY OUR OIL-BASED FINISHES

 Thoroughly and patiently work finish into the wood grains until it's no longer visibly wet and feels smooth.
 Allow 12 - 24 hours to dry.
 With the first coat, the longer you give it to cure, the better.
-For quicker cure time, you can mix a small amount of solvent with our finishes.
-After it has had time to cure (usually one day), buff off any remaining residue with a nonabrasive pad until it feels dry.
+After it has had time to cure (usually 1 - 2 days), buff off any remaining residue with a nonabrasive pad until it feels dry.

 2. Apply Additional Coats (as needed) - In most cases for projects needing additional coats of finish, you can get by with just a second coat.
 However for the best finish possible, we recommend up to 3 to 4 coats (for heavily used tables and chairs for example).
 Use the exact same steps as Step 1, but increase grit size as you build coats (as shown below):